 The Maslow Pyramid

-Maslow had presented his pyramid in an article, "A Theory of Human Motivation" published in Psychological Review.
-It was 1943 and at the time the hierarchy of human needs looked like this:
+Maslow had presented his pyramid in an article, “A Theory of Human Motivation” published in Psychological Review.
+It was 1943 and at the time the hierarchy of human needs looked like this to him:

-Maslow, however, lived until 1970, and the pyramid of 1943 lacked the point of arrival that the evolution of his thought has reached.
+However, Maslow lived until 1970, and the 1943 pyramid lacked the endpoint that the evolution of his thought reached.

 In fact, in his last years of life, his "architect" added an element to the top of this pyramid: self-transcendence.